MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 5/readme.md

 ### How do you solve this using brute force?
 - we will use different counters
-- think of an array - there is a slort for corresponding index
+- think of an array - there is a slot for corresponding index
 - index will help find corresponding value
 - big O for this would be O(n^2)
 - you need tow loops for each element in array you need to scan over element in array to count how many accurance of it.